Join Us & Get Wine 101 Course 75% Off

 Try red wines and Moscato d’Asti from this area.

-Nebbiolo is a grape with high tannins and pale color that has long been famous for its bristling acidity and high tannin.
+Nebbiolo is a grape with high tannins and pale color that has long been famous for its bristling acidity and aromatic intensity.

 Besides the great Nebbiolo wines of Barolo, the region is also home to Moscato d’Asti and the underdog varietal: Dolcetto.